-- To improve the efficiency of, often by simplification (The Free Dictionary)
+- Improve the efficiency of, often by simplification (The Free Dictionary)

-- to make (something) simpler, more effective, or more productive (Britannica Dictionary)
+- Make (something) simpler, more effective, or more productive (Britannica Dictionary)

-- to change something so that it works better, esp. by making it simpler (Cambridge Dictionary)
+- Change something so that it works better, especially by making it simpler (Cambridge Dictionary)

 These definitions have a lot of synergy with the work our company does for our customers today.
 Most of our clients come to us requesting a website, mobile app, custom development or similar service.
-However, once we evaluate the project and determine the problem they are trying to solve, in the vast majority of cases, it is much deeper than simply developing a website or mobile app.
-It almost always involves attempting to improve workflows and processes, making the complex simpler and easier and improving efficiency and productivity.
+Then we evaluate the project and determine the problem they are trying to solve.
+In the majority of cases, it is much deeper than simply developing a website or mobile app.
+It almost always involves attempting to improve workflows and processes.
+It typically requires making the complex simpler and easier and improving efficiency and productivity.
 So our clients are looking to streamline their businesses, and that is why we chose Streamline as the name for our company.
 It captures not only what we do, but it can also be used to explain what we are doing and what we have done.
 That is what the perfect brand should do!

 A New Service

-With this new branding, we are also launching a new service called Business Transformation which can be defined as… you probably guessed it, streamlining your business, specifically workflows and processes.
+With this new branding, we are also launching a new service called Digital Transformation which can be defined as—you probably guessed it—streamlining your business technology, specifically workflows and processes.

 We are excited about this rebranding and we cannot wait to discuss this change with you, so feel free to reach out to us to chat about the new name, new logo, colors, services, whatever else you would like to discuss.
 We are here for you today just as we have been for the last 23 years—same company, new brand!